 When I was a child I was shown a slip of paper on which was printed: 'to gain knowledge for the mere sake of possessing it is selfishness; to gain knowledge for the mere love of displaying it is vanity; but to gain knowledge for the sake of being useful to others is true Christian charity’.

 The first Jersey Day was held on 10 March 1894, and every year since then, with the exception of the years during World War II, past students, young and old, have revisited the College on that day.

-Find out more by visiting the PLC Sydney Ex-Students' Union microsite.
+Find out more by visiting the PLC Sydney Alumni and Ex-Students' Union microsite.

 Countess of Jersey, Margaret Elizabeth Leigh Child-Villiers, 1849-1945